MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 Learn about the new features and updates to existing features in SharePoint Server 2019 Public Preview.

-For new features in SharePoint Server 2016 for end users, see
+For the differences between SharePoint Server 2016 and SharePoint Server 2019, see "provide link when available".

 ## Detailed description of new features